ndonolli/mySite/content/post/minesweeper.md

 You tell me to recreate minesweeper on a whiteboard, and my first thought is _"well, at least the fall from this floor will definitely kill me"_.
 But hey - I thought about what it would entail and figured I'd give myself my own coding interview, using basic javascript to create a basic minesweeper implementation in, oh say, an hour.
 This post describes how I did it - the good, the bad, and the ugly - and how you can do it too.

+If you want to follow along, check out the [github repository](https://github.com/ndonolli/minesweeper-example) and the [live example](../../projects/minesweeper/).

 ## The "Whiteboard"